A Fresh Homemade Salsa Recipe for Canning. A batch of this will keep you warm all Winter long.

 On the buffet, I noticed an inviting bowl of salsa sitting sitting next to a big bowl of tortilla chips.
 Bright, fresh, colorful and chunky I raced for a chip to scoop up a bite.
 Just as I thought…fabulous.
 I sought out host, Sandra, to ask her the brand and where to purchase it.
 To my delight she replied that it was her own recipe and she had made it herself.
 And best of all, she shared the recipe with me.

 It’s been almost a year since I got the recipe.
 I didn’t want to attempt to make it until our seasonal fresh vegetables were in all their glory.
 I canned eight quarts three weeks ago, and another eight quarts this past weekend.
 I’m thrilled to have this recipe because I’ve never had a good homemade Mexican salsa recipe.
 It’s a great combination of flavors which I attribute to the fresh and local vegetables, a good quality chile powder, seasoned rice vinegar and my mistaken addition of smoked paprika… and too much of it.
 We actually ended up liking the smoky flavor.
+Smoked paprika is a necessity for any pantry.
+So many ways to use it to bring a beautiful flavor to your favorite dishes.
+One of my favorite ways to use it, is to liven up my Homemade Taco Seasoning.
+I’ve included an affiliate link if you’d like to browse brands.

 Best part about this recipe, is that I have a supply of great tasting fresh salsa that we’ll be enjoying all Winter.
 We’ve already opened one jar and you’d think it had just been freshly made minutes ago.